Rosie Huntington-Whiteley Replaces Megan Fox in Transformers 3

 Now comes Paramount Pictures and MTV Films with the announcement that Les Grossman will be the star of his own movie, with Cruise as Grossman and Ben Stiller as his co-star.
-As you may recall, Grossman was first seen on screen in a cameo in Tropic Thunder, which starred Stiller and Robert Downey Jr.
+As you may recall, Grossman was first seen on screen in a cameo in Ben Stiller’s 2008 action comedy Tropic Thunder, a solid domestic performer starring Stiller and Robert Downey Jr.

 Both Cruise and Stiller will also be two of the as-yet-untitled film’s producers.
 Michael Bacall (Scott Pilgrim vs. the World) is slated to write the screenplay.

 Paramount has sent out a colorful press release, in which Grossman explains: “To quote my great friend Kirk Lazarus [Downey Jr.’s character in Tropic Thunder], ‘I don’t read the script, the script reads me.'”

 Now, I can’t think of a truly great Hollywood satire since Robert Altman’s The Player back in 1992.
 This one, however, could work.
 (But couldn’t they get Robert Pattinson or Matt Damon or Chace Crawford or Justin Bieber or Whoopi Goldberg or anyone to replace Stiller?)

 The plot could be about a mega movie star (Stiller, apparently) who has an ugly falling out with the head a major media conglomerate (Cruise’s Grossman) who refuses to renew the actor’s contract and publicly badmouths him.